 Discussion: insert the following text after the first paragraph of 31.2.
 The parapgragh is to provide the high-level specification for the MAC supporting LC HE PHY.
 Changes on 26.5 is provided in the doc.
-11-21/0545r1.
+11-21/0545r2.

 The LC MAC that supports the LC HE PHY may consist of a subset of functionalities in the 26 (High Efficiency (HE) MAC specification).
 This MAC enhances the UL Random Access for LC.
 The subclause shall be the same as 26 (High Efficiency (HE) MAC specification) except modifications made to 26.5.
-In addition, the subclause 26.16 (Midamble parameter setting rules) does not apply.

 Reference: